sanchitpasricha/sanchitpasricha/README.md

 -🔭 I’m currently exploring different tech fields.

--🌱 I’m currently learning DBMS
+-🌱 I’m currently studying tech stack for cloud.

 -🤔 I’m looking to start a new project to work on.